zaharano/zacme.ink-23/README.md

 # ZHRN Portfolio 2023

 Ported my portfolio to SvelteKit (for nor real reason other than wanting to use it, this site isn't even a good use case for it!)
+Also doing random refactors because there's always room for improvement (and better Typescript)

 Lots of fun GSAP bits.